 * Euro approaches last week's 4-month low vs dollar

-The euro fell 0.1 percent to $1.3535, nearing a four-month low of $1.3503 set last Thursday soon after the ECB cut interest rates to record lows.
-It was also down 0.1 percent against the British pound at 80.75 pence, close to an 18-month low of 80.64 pence struck on Tuesday.
+The euro fell 0.2 percent to $1.3525, nearing a four-month low of $1.3503 set last Thursday shortly after the ECB cut interest rates to record lows and took its deposit rate into negative territory for the first time.

 FOCUS ON YIELDS